aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-service-insertion.md

             # e.g. Tunnel3
             secondary: <str>

-          # Monitor connectivity host to use to derive the health of the connecion.
+          # Name of the host defined under `monitor_connectivity.hosts` used to derive the health of the connection.
-          # The host must also be defined under `monitor_connectivity.hosts`.
           monitor_connectivity_host: <str>
     ```